Student loans help pay for your college expenses, including tuition, room and board, fees, and other education-related expenses.

 In rare cases, such as permanent disability or death, the remaining loan balances with a private lender may be discharged.
 Still, you’ll need to check with your lender to see what options are available in those circumstances.

-- Public Service Loan Forgiveness (PSLF): Employees of certain government agencies and non-profit organizations that make 120 consecutive on-time student loan payments may qualify to have their remaining loans forgiven.
+- Public Service Loan Forgiveness (PSLF): Employees of certain government agencies and non-profit organizations who make 120 consecutive on-time student loan payments may qualify to have their remaining loans forgiven.

 - Nurse Corps Loan Repayment (NCLRP): Nurses working in a Critical Shortage Facility (CSF) or eligible nursing school (as faculty) for at least two years may be able to apply for loan forgiveness for up to 85% of their loan balances.
 This includes registered nurses (RNs), advanced practice registered nurses (APRNs), and nurse faculty (NF).